The 104th commencement ceremony will be held in Taco Bell Arena Saturday, May 11, 2019.

 Special accommodations for guests or participants with disabilities are available.
 The Guest Services department at Taco Bell Arena strives to provide excellent service to all guests, including those guests with special needs.
 View Taco Bell Arena’s accessibility services.

-For graduates, please notify the Registrar’s Office at 426-4249 or email Mandy Nelson at firstname.lastname@example.org, two (2) weeks prior to commencement.
+For graduates, please notify the Registrar’s Office at 426-4249 or email Mandy Nelson at email@example.com, at least two (2) weeks prior to commencement.
 Special arrangements will be made for all activities associated with commencement.

-For guests, Taco Bell Arena will reserve special seating at the top of the Parquet.
+For guests, Taco Bell Arena will reserve special seating at the top of each section for guest who cannot easily navigate stairs.
+Wheelchair seating is available in designated areas.
 Special accommodation guests should arrive a little early and can be dropped off at Entrance 1 or 2 of the arena.

-An elevator will take guests to the Parquet level.
 Arena staff will be available to assist with seating.
-Please be aware that because of the limitations for special accommodation seating, all of your family and friends may not be able to sit together in that section
+Please be aware that because of the limitations for special accommodation seating, all of your family and friends may not be able to sit together in that section.

 University policy #4130 allows students to participate only in the ceremony immediately following completion of all graduation requirements.
 The university understands that occasionally there are extenuating circumstances that would prevent a student from being able to participate in the appropriate ceremony and a limited number of appeals are approved based on extenuating circumstances.